yoshioterada/Secure-OpenAI-Java-App-on-Azure-Container-Apps/README.md

 | OPEN\_AI\_ACCESS\_KEY| Access key for OpenAI<br> (Needed for Java app development locally) |

 > Note:
-> Azure OpenAI can be set up using Azure CLI as shown below.
+> You can set up Azure OpenAI using the Azure CLI, as demonstrated below.
-> However, as of September 2024, Java apps using Managed Identity did not work with Azure OpenAI environments created using the Azure CLI.
-Therefore, I recommend creating the Azure OpenAI instance using the Azure Portal instead of the Azure CLI.
+> However, as of September 2024, Java Applications utilizing Managed Identity did not work with Azure OpenAI environments created using the Azure CLI.
+Therefore, I recommend creating the Azure OpenAI instance using the Azure Portal instead.

 ```azurecli
 az cognitiveservices account create \